cocohashi/satellite-image-segmentation/README.md

 # Satelite image segmentation

-This repository holds a concept prove of a Satelital image segmentation model development.
+This repository holds a concept prove of a Satelite image segmentation model development.

 ### Setup